 Often population growth is stimulated by feeding sugar syrup and/or pollen substitute (supplement) at least six weeks in advance of the main nectar/pollen flow.
 Artificially stimulating colony growth carries risks.
 Bees can starve to death just before a honey flow begins, if the food supply is totally consumed by the population.
 So, once stimulative feeding begins, it must continue until the bees stop taking syrup, indicating adequate supplies of nectar can be found in the field.

 A bee colony needs an optimum, well-balanced population throughout the year.
 This is especially true in fall and winter when a suitable surface to volume ratio must be maintained for adequate heat management.
 A hive with too large a population runs the risk of consuming all its stores, while too few bees cannot produce and conserve enough heat to survive a cold winter.
 The ratio of drones to worker is also an important consideration.
+Temperature and moisture must be carefully controlled when wintering honey bees.

 Warm weather can also be risky, lulling the beekeeper into complacency.
 And don’t forget that adequate ventilation is an important aspect of honey bee colony health, as well as providing an adequate water source.